-You can also try public transportation, like a bus or a cab.
+You can also try public transportation.
 Many health facilities can be reached this way.

 When you are scheduling your next doctor's appointment, ask if you can also schedule your mammogram for the same day.
 That way you can go to your appointment and mammogram at the same time; it might be easier to arrange transportation that way.